Dairy-Free Coconut Yogurt (Thick and Creamy)

-Rich, creamy, and tangy, coconut yogurt is the ultimate dairy-free yogurt!
-With only 2 ingredients, it’s simple to make, packed with probiotics, and has a delicious flavor you’ll love.
+Thick, creamy, and tangy, coconut yogurt is a delicious dairy-free breakfast or snack.
+With only 2 ingredients, it’s simple to make with coconut cream, packed with probiotics, and has a rich flavor you’ll love.

 Bowl of coconut yogurt topped with granola and berries.